Jakub-Riha/NFLX-DCF/README.md

 1. Open `DCF Netflix.xlsx` in Excel (Microsoft 365 recommended)
 2. Begin in the `Assumptions` sheet to view or modify key inputs
-3. Navigate to `Cashflow` and `CDF` for valuation mechanics
+3. Navigate to `CDF` for valuation mechanics
-4. Use the outputs to analyze the impact of different scenarios
+4. Use the sensitivity switch to change assumption values to analyse the impact of different scenarios

 ---